Kerri Walsh Jennings Bio And Facts

 Kerri Walsh Jennings

 Kerri Walsh Jennings is a famous Olympic volleyball player.
-She became the most decorated Olympic beach volleyball player after her Bronze win at Rio in 2016.
-In addition to winning several beach volleyball competitions, she also had great success as an indoor volleyball player.
+She became the most decorated Olympic beach volleyball player after her bronze medal win at Rio in 2016.
+In addition to winning a collection of major beach volleyball competitions, she also had great success as an indoor volleyball player.

 Her first Olympic appearance was during the 2000 Olympic Games in Sydney.
-Walsh Jennings competed with Team USA's indoor volleyball team where they took fourth.
+Walsh Jennings competed with Team USA’s indoor volleyball team where they took fourth place.
 Despite her success in indoor, her bigger victories came from competing in Beach Volleyball.
-Walsh Jennings competed in three Olympics with teammate Misty May-Treanor.
+Walsh Jennings competed in three Olympic Games with teammate Misty May-Treanor.
 The pair won gold medals at each of these Olympics and are believed to be one of the greatest beach volleyball pairs in history.

 - Born: August 15, 1978 (15-08-1978)